Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Cancer occurs when cells in the body change and grow out of control.
 These cells can form lumps called tumors.
-Cancer that starts in the cervix is called cervical cancer.
+Cancer that starts in cells of the cervix is called cervical cancer.
 The cervix is the lower end of the uterus.
-The cervix connects the uterus to the vagina.
+It connects the uterus to the vagina.

 Cervical cancer can spread from the cervix to other parts of the body.
 This spread is called metastasis.
 The more cancer spreads, the harder it is to treat.

 When cells in the cervix begin to grow in ways that are not normal, it is called dysplasia.
 Dysplasia is not cancer, but it can lead to cancer if not treated.
 Once cancer forms, there are 3 possible types: